 Yaiza, at the foot of the fire mountains is one of the most beautiful locations on Lanzarote and it is also a very typical one.
 Here, you should visit the Jardínes de la Era, the church Los Remedios (built in the 18th century) and the village square.

-Additionally, an excursion to the Canary Island “Fuerteventura” or one of the other islands could be an alternative option for your holiday on Lanzarote.
+Additionally, an excursion to the Canary Island “Fuerteventura” or one of the other islands could be an alternative option during your internship Lanzarote.